UMiamiLibraries/collections-as-data/LaGaceta/readme.md

 4)	Sequence:	chc9998000001**0001**001
 5)	Detail/Format:	chc99980000010001**001**

+Each part of the file name provides information about the file:

 1) Repository – three-letter code which identifies the unit within UM Libraries where the source material is housed.
-The most common codes are: asm = Special Collections asu = University Archives chc = Cuban Heritage Collection
+The most common codes are: asm = Special Collections, asu = University Archives, chc = Cuban Heritage Collection

 2) Collection – four-digit sequence which identifies the larger collection to which the item belongs, such as a manuscript collection.
 The collection number is provided by the custodial unit, and combined with the repository code, uniquely identifies each digital collection.

   For example, **asm0341** is the code for the Pan American World Airways collection in Special Collections, and **chc9998** represents the CHC Periodicals collection in the Cuban Heritage Collection.

 3) Object – six-digit identifier assigned sequentially to each distinct bibliographic or intellectually discreet item.

   For example, a book has many pages, but it is one object, and therefore has one object number.

   Because none of these collections contains more than 10,000 items, the object number will always begin with at least one zero.

 4) Sequence – four-digit identifier assigned sequentially to each distinct page, leaf, side, or view of an object.
 The order of the sequence number corresponds to the order of the pages in the original object.

   For example, object chc9998000301 is a volume of a newspaper, with many pages.
 The first page would be assigned sequence 1 (chc9998000301**0001**…), the second page would be sequence 2 (chc9998000301**0002**…), and so on.

   Because no item in these collections has more than 1,000 pages, the sequence number will always begin with at least one zero.

 5) Detail/Format – three-digit sequence indicating a more specific view of an image, or a file format different from the archival standard.

   For all items provided here, the detail/format number will be “001”.

 **Example:**